chadac/golang/src/cmd/compile/abi-internal.md

 At function calls and returns, the CPU is in x87 mode (not MMX technology mode).

-*Rationale*: Go on amd64 does not use either the x87 registers or MMX registers.
+*Rationale*: Golang on amd64 does not use either the x87 registers or MMX registers.
 Hence, we follow the SysV platform conventions in order to simplify transitions to and from the C ABI.